rm3l/dev-feed/README.md

 cd mobile
 ```

-If you simply want to target the default Heroku backend, just run:
+If you simply want to target the default Render backend, just run:

 ```sh
 flutter build apk --debug